mdaffin/disconnected.systems/site/blog/archlinux-repo-in-aws-bucket/index.md

 If you want to manage this from multiple computers then you need a way to sync up the repos on each system.
 This can easily be done by reversing the sync command.
-For this we do not need the `--follow-symlinks` flag as there are no symlinks in the bucket nor the `--acl-public` flag as it does not make sense for a local file.
-But the `--delete-removed` is useful for clearing up files that have been deleted form the remote bucket to stop them from being restored when you next push changes.
+For this, we do not need the `--follow-symlinks` flag as there are no symlinks in the bucket nor the `--acl-public` flag as it does not make sense for a local file.
+But the `--delete-removed` is useful for clearing up files that have been deleted from the remote bucket to stop them from being restored when you next push changes.

 ```bash